Last Updated on

 The HS510C reflex sight has a couple of interesting features that might sell you on it.
 The first is the Shake Awake feature that allows this sight to be left on and constantly ready.
 When not in use, the red dot disappears helping to conserve battery life.
 Move it, and it’s “shaken awake” and ready for instant use.

 The dual power option on this Holosun is automatic and manual brightness.
 The automatic mode is actually a solar-powered feature that adjusts the reticle’s brightness according to ambient light conditions.
 While it sounds awesome, it might be too dim for your liking.
 Good thing the single CR2032 battery can deliver approximately 50,000 hours of use.

 You also have multiple reticle options available with this reflex sight: 2 MOA dot only, 65 MOA ring only, or 2 MOA dot and 65 MOA ring.
 The reticle is powered by the same LED, so you won’t have to re-zero between switching up reticles.

 However, being able to use all these awesome features means getting a sight that functions as it should in the first place.
 Complaints include defective sights that won’t power on or feature issues that are defunct.
 This sight is covered by Holosun’s Limited Lifetime Warranty.
 According to the masses, you won’t need it.

 4. Primary Arms Silver Series Microdot

-- Red dot sight features an angled front lens designed to reflect the crisp 2 MOA dot into the eye of the user
+- Angled front lens designed to reflect the crisp 2 MOA dot projected by the emitter into the eye of the user

-- Operates to an estimated 50,000 hours of battery life on a medium brightness setting
+- 12 illumination settings with approx. 50,000 hour battery life (5+ years) at a medium brightness setting

 The Microdot is this brand’s best-selling red dot sight.
 It’s mini, compact, and yet full of punch and value when put into action.